MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-platform-automation-and-devops.md

 - Provide a managed SAP Automation environment.
 Three methods to orchestrate automation are:

-  - Begin by deploying deployment infrastructure as a central automation controller VM for SAP environments np and production.
+  - Begin by deploying deployment infrastructure as a central automation controller VM for SAP production and nonproduction environments.

   - Use Azure DevOps for automation runs, bypassing a controller VM.
 You can begin from SAP library and SAP IaaS builds.

-  - Use resource provider (rp) -based automation.
-You can make script run calls from the snow portal.
+  - Use resource-provider-based automation.
+You can make script run calls from the Snow portal.